- How wp-cron works?

 - no overload by bulk publishing, just 50 posts are published at a time

-This approach may be somewhat tricky for developer but this is how we use as less server resourse as possible.
+This approach may be somewhat tricky for a developer but this is how we use as fewer server resources as possible.

-We’ll add a separate cron job for every website in the network and give it command to execute
+We’ll add a separate CRON job for every website in the network and give it a command to execute

-publishing.php directly.
-We have already got this file prepared, now we need to add separate cron job for every site in network.
-Each cronjob should be schedule with 1 minute interval.
-Imagine, you have 3 sites in your network (but you won’t bother with all these in that case, will you?).
-Cron jobs should be executed like this:
+Each cronjob should be scheduled with 1-minute interval.
+Imagine, you have 3 sites in your network (but you won’t be bothering with all these in that case, would you ;), so CRON jobs should be executed like this:

 site A — at 00:01